Joconnell04/resume-tailor-platform/README.md

 DB_PORT=3306
 OPENAI_API_KEY=sk-...
 OPENAI_MODEL=gpt-4o-mini
-CELERY_BROKER_URL=redis://127.0.0.1:6379/0
-CELERY_RESULT_BACKEND=redis://127.0.0.1:6379/0
 TAILORING_PENDING_TIMEOUT_MINUTES=5
 TAILORING_PROCESSING_TIMEOUT_MINUTES=15
 MAPBOX_TOKEN=optional
 LOG_LEVEL=INFO
 ```

+**Note:** Redis/Celery environment variables are no longer needed.
+Django-Q uses the MySQL database for task queuing.

 ## Why no SQLite?

-The project relies on JSON columns, MySQL-specific ordering, and long-running Celery jobs that expect a real database connection.
-Tests and dev use the same MySQL instance so that I don’t get surprised by behavior differences later.
-If MySQL isn’t available, the app just won’t boot.
+The project relies on JSON columns, MySQL-specific ordering, and Django-Q background tasks that use the ORM.
+Tests and dev use the same MySQL instance so that I don't get surprised by behavior differences later.
+If MySQL isn't available, the app just won't boot.

 ## ATS + guardrail toolkit